neogeographica/singleplayer_scripts/scripts/README.md

 ## Quoth and missionpacks

-If the gamedir contains a document that mentions using quoth, hipnotic, or rogue as a basegame, then "quakelaunch" will honor that when launching it.
-It will stop with an error if the necessary basegame is not present.
+If the gamedir contains a document that mentions using quoth, hipnotic, or rogue as a base gamedir, then "quakelaunch" will honor that when launching it.
+It will stop with an error if the necessary base is not present.

-If you have a gamedir that requires one of these basegames but doesn't mention that fact in any of its docs, you can create a ".txt" file in the gamedir to trigger "quakelaunch" to use the correct basegame.
+If you have a gamedir that requires one of these base gamedirs but doesn't mention that fact in any of its docs, you can create a ".txt" file in the gamedir to trigger "quakelaunch" to use the correct base.
 The file should contain "-quoth", "-hipnotic", or "-rogue" accordingly.
 For example if you need a gamedir to use Quoth but it doesn't say that in its docs, you could do this inside the gamedir:
 ```
 echo "-quoth" > basegame.txt
 ```